 Empowerment evaluation is a stakeholder involvement approach designed to provide groups with the tools and knowledge they need to monitor and evaluate their own performance and accomplish their goals.

-It is also used to help groups accomplish their goals.
 Empowerment evaluation focuses on fostering self-determination and sustainability.
 It is particularly suited to the evaluation of comprehensive community–based initiatives or place-based initiatives.
+In addition, it is inexorably bound to the pursuit of social justice.

 Empowerment evaluation is the use of evaluation concepts, techniques, and findings to foster improvement and self-determination (Fetterman, 1994a).
 An expanded definition is: